Skip to main content

 4. Click on it and set the branch type to Development.

-• This deploys a fresh Odoo instance with an empty database every time you push.
+• This deploys a fresh Odoo instance with a clean database every time you push.

 • Use this for testing isolated features that do not depend on existing data.

-6. Click Save, then Deploy (or simply push a new commit).
+6. Click Save, then push a new commit (or click Rebuild to deploy the current commit immediately).

 7. Once the build succeeds, open the instance and verify your feature works as expected.